storj/docs/app/dcs/third-party-tools/restic/page.md

 restic --repo rclone:storj:bucket/my-backup restore latest --target ~/restore
 ```

-The `latest` option means we want to restore the latest snapshot.&#x20;
+The `latest` option means we want to restore the latest snapshot.

 The `--target` flag defines the directory where the backup will be restored.